-Across Australia this week children have started or are starting a new school year.
+Across Australia children are labeling pencils and covering books, getting ready to start a new school year.
 For some that might be daunting.
-Who better to help manage their anxiety than a friendly or familiar animal character?
+So who better to help manage their anxiety than a friendly animal character?

-Many young readers will know Fiona the tidy pig, created by Australian Children’s Laureate, Leigh Hobbs.
-Fiona the Pig’s Big Day shares details of this cheerful pig’s first day at school.
+Many young readers will know Fiona the tidy pig, created by former Australian Children’s Laureate, Leigh Hobbs.
+Fiona the Pig’s Big Day leads readers through this sassy and cheerful pig’s first day at school.
 Look out for the sweet note in her lunchbox.

 I love the way this story includes a variety of animals, encouraging readers to make friends with those who might be different; whether big or small, feathered or furry.
 Using animal characters rather than humans makes the story inclusive of children from any background.

-So many animal characters are out there ready to help anxious kids prepare for their first day.
+So many animal characters are out there waiting to help anxious kids prepare for their first day.
 In A Tiger Tail by Mike Boldt, Anya wakes up and discovers that she has grown a tail.
 Are children with tails allowed to go to school?
-And there are more ‘First Day’ titles …
+What are the rules?